Offscreen Rendering to Image File

 Filename: offscreen_rendering/offscreen.cpp

-The last step is to create the copy options for the copyTextureToTexture
+The last step is to create the copy options for the copyTextureToTexture call shown earlier:

 | m_copyOptions = {